Harsh-Dhaka/TVS-EMI_Default/README.md

 # Statistical Analysis:
 After completing the data preprocessing, we performed some statistical tests to see the significance of independent variables for the future modelling.
+After performing tests like Anova,Chi-Square on independent variables we see some of the variables are showing dpendency on target variable.(E.g. Region_type,Default_hist,job_type are some of them.)

+# Model:
+For the modelling part, we separated numerical, Un-encoded categorical and categorical columns.
+Performed dummy encoding on the required categorical features.On numerical features we used power transformer and then scaled requisite numerical features.Also used Standard Scalar for scaling the requisite features.
+After doing all this we concat all the dummy encoded and scaled data as final_scaled_train and final_scaled_test datasets.
+We considered Logistic Regression as our base model, but it doesn't shows any performance here.
+After which we used DecisionTree classifier for getting better performance,than we hypertuned DT Classifier and got a better result.Also checked the features importances of tuned decision tree.
+After using DT classifier we used feature selection techniques like SFS and then made up another model by considering the features got from DT feature importances and SFS.
+Also used some boosting techniques like XGBoost, then stacking classifier,KNN for getting a better result from previous ones.
+At the end we see the tuned decision tree shows best result.